glebanya13/glebanya13/README.md

 -------------------

 <p>
   Hello!
-My name is Gleb, I am an experienced full stack developer with more than 4 years of experience.
+My name is Gleb, I am an experienced full stack developer with more than 4 years of experience. <br />
-  I offer my services to create high-quality and reliable solutions:
+  I offer my services to create high-quality and reliable solutions: <br />
-  — Development of control panels: Vue, React + MaterialUI, AntDesign, etc.
+  — Development of control panels: Vue, React + MaterialUI, AntDesign, etc. <br />
-  — Scripts: Node.js, Nest.js.
+  — Scripts: Node.js, Nest.js. <br />
   — Work on the server.
 </p>